 \section{Observations}

-Our data consists of high-resolution ($R \approx 75000$ or 4 km/s) \hbox{\textit{K}-band} spectra of nine RCB and six dLHdC stars acquired with the iSHELL spectrograph \citep{ishell} on the 3.2 m NASA Infrared Telescope Facility (IRTF) at Mauna Kea Observatory, Hawaii.
+Our data consists of high-resolution ($R \approx 75000$ or 4 km {s$^{-1}$}) \hbox{\textit{K}-band} spectra of nine RCB and six dLHdC stars acquired with the iSHELL spectrograph \citep{ishell} on the 3.2 m NASA Infrared Telescope Facility (IRTF) at Mauna Kea Observatory, Hawaii.
 The observations were obtained {under program 2022B065 (PI: Karambelkar)} over six nights between 2022 September 14 and 2022 October 3, with the 0.375" slit, using the \textit{K} order sorter in the \textit{K}$_3$ mode which covers the wavelength range of $2.25 - 2.48$~\um.
 This region was chosen to include multiple bandheads of $^{12}$C$^{16}$O and ${}^{12}$C${}^{18}$O, as well as several lines of ${}^{12}$C${}^{14}$N. The full log of observations is listed in Table \ref{obslog}{, along with the median continuum signal-to-noise ratios in the 2.3 -- 2.4 \um region}. {Spectra were reduced} using the \texttt{idl} software \texttt{spextool} \citep{spextool}, and were calibrated and corrected for telluric absorption using the \texttt{xtellcor} package \citep{xtellcor}. {We used the in-built spextool module \texttt{xspextool} for dark and flat calibration, wavelength calibration using arc-lamp observations and extraction of the 1D spectrum in each science exposure.
 Multiple exposures of the same target were combined using the \texttt{xcombspec} submodule.
 Once telluric corrected, the different echelle orders were merged using the submodule \texttt{xmergeorders}, that scales the orders to match flux levels of overlapping wavelengths in successive orders.
 Continuum-normalized spectra were obtained using a custom \texttt{python} algorithm that identifies the continuum level by identifying regions relatively free of strong molecular absorption and fits a fourth-order polynomial to them.
 The spectra were doppler corrected to the rest frame of each star using radial velocity measurements and manually correcting offsets of up to 20--30 km s$^{-1}$ caused by pulsations that are common in these stars \citep{tisserand2024}.}